What is the difference between a registrar and a celebrant?

 A celebrant works closely with the couple to write the ceremony words that are for them and about them and can include many interesting elements as well as ones that involve their guests and their children.

 A celebrant led wedding or partnership will not in itself make you legally married or civil partnered, but is a very personal, relaxed and special celebration of your legal union which has either already taken place at a registration office or is due to happen soon.

 What is the difference between an independent celebrant and a humanist?

 We are all celebrants and we all seek to create fabulous ceremonies.

 Some celebrants are self taught but many independent celebrants are trained by a celebrancy training organisation.

 Humanists celebrants are usually trained by the Humanist Society.
 Humanists represent "people who seek to live good lives without religious or superstitious beliefs" and therefore are expected not to include religious of spiritual elements in their ceremonies.

-As an independent celebrant I will not restrict you from including religious content and I will suggest this will be words spoken by yourselves or by guests.
-I welcome spiritual elements and the inclusion of your own cultural traditions.
+Independent celebrants do not restrict you from including religious content and welcome spiritual elements and the inclusion of your own cultural traditions.

 Is there anything we have to include?